JuanSouza18/JuanSouza18/README.md

  🙋‍♂️About me, I have been studying programming since 2022 at a technical school here in my city, I am passionate about physical activities

- 🌐 I have  speak intermediate English
+ 🌐 I  speak intermediate English

- 🌐I have  speak intermediate Spanish
+ 🌐I speak intermediate Spanish